 Mary believes strongly in civic responsibility and participation, and has been active on the OCAFC board for many terms, including President.
 Her investment management business focusing on families and non-profit organizations gives her a level of comfort in dealing with OCAFC’s financial matters.
 She is responsible for filing our tax returns.

 As a Financial Advisor at Morgan Stanley, Bo is committed to providing highly personalized solutions to his clients.
-Bo believes that the foundation of comprehensive wealth management begins with solid financial planning focused on achieving each client’s unique financial goals.
+He believes that the foundation of comprehensive wealth management begins with a solid financial planning focused on achieving each client’s unique financial goals.
 Bo grew up in China and received his MPA from Pace University in 2011.
-Bo has a deep commitment to philanthropy.
-In 2017, Bo was selected to present a workshop at the annual NFP Leadership Summit.
-Bo actively volunteers for different nonprofit organizations in Westchester and Fairfield counties.
+Bo has a deep commitment to philanthropy and actively volunteers for different nonprofit organizations in Westchester and Fairfield counties.